COMPOST > MULTI-PURPOSE

-- Filling containers for a range of indoors and outdoors grown plants.
-(Any that do not have more specific needs when it comes to their growing medium.)
+- Filling containers for a range of indoors and outdoors grown plants (any that do not have more specific needs when it comes to their growing medium).

 What Plants Is All-Purpose Compost Good For?

-An all purpose compost is good for placing as a mulch, or using as a growing medium for mature plants (some are also fine for seed sowing, seedlings and cuttings, though this depends on the particular brand and its formulation).
+An all-purpose compost is good for placing as a mulch, or using as a growing medium for mature plants (some are also fine for seed sowing, seedlings and cuttings, though this depends on the particular brand and its formulation).

-It can be very useful in growing a wide range of plants including many fruits and vegetables in a food producing garden, shrubs, trees, bedding plants and herbaceous perennials.
+It can be very useful in growing a wide range of plants, including many fruits and vegetables in a food-producing garden, shrubs, trees, bedding plants and herbaceous perennials.

 When To Avoid Using It

 For example, some plants are ericaceous and require an acidic compost growing medium or mulch.
-Others require better drainage than a typical all purpose compost provides.
+Others require better drainage than a typical all-purpose compost provides.